Terraminator/Thread_Pool/README.md

 # Thread_Pool
 Manage your threads with this c++ class

-Thanks to "Karyon" who helped me a lot
+Thanks to "Karyon#1855" on Discord who helped me a lot I can finish this!